webman-php/webman-manual/resource/doc/en/middleware.md

 {
     public function process(Request $request, callable $handler) : Response {
+        // If it is an OPTIONS request, return an empty response, otherwise continue with the request and get a response
         $response = $request->method() == 'OPTIONS' ? response('') : $handler($request);

+        // Add CORS-related HTTP headers to the response
         $response->withHeaders([
             'Access-Control-Allow-Credentials' => 'true',
             'Access-Control-Allow-Origin' => $request->header('origin', '*'),